matthieugomez/InfinitesimalGenerators.jl/README.md

 3. [Solving HJB equations](https://matthieugomez.com/InfinitesimalGenerators.jl/stable/hjb/) — the implicit method of Achdou, Han, Lasry, Lions, and Moll (2022), built from generator matrices.
 4. [Tail indices](https://matthieugomez.com/InfinitesimalGenerators.jl/stable/tail_index/) — principal eigenvalues of tilted generators, `cgf`, and `tail_index`.

-# Use with EconPDEs.jl

-[EconPDEs.jl](https://github.com/matthieugomez/EconPDEs.jl) solves the nonlinear part of a continuous-time model (the HJB equation); this package handles what comes after.
-Both packages discretize with the same upwind convention, so the distributions and expectations computed here are exactly consistent with the solved value function.
-See [this worked example](https://matthieugomez.com/EconPDEs.jl/dev/infinitesimal_generators/) in the EconPDEs documentation and the [HJB tutorial](https://matthieugomez.com/InfinitesimalGenerators.jl/stable/hjb/) in this one.

 # Related packages

-- [EconPDEs](https://github.com/matthieugomez/EconPDEs.jl) solves the nonlinear PDEs (HJB equations) whose solutions this package takes as inputs.
+- [EconPDEs.jl](https://github.com/matthieugomez/EconPDEs.jl) solves the nonlinear part of a continuous-time model (the HJB equation); while this package focuses on linear problems (iterating expectations backward in time or distributions forward in time).
 The two packages are designed to be used together.
+See [this worked example](https://matthieugomez.com/EconPDEs.jl/dev/infinitesimal_generators/) in the EconPDEs documentation and the [HJB tutorial](https://matthieugomez.com/InfinitesimalGenerators.jl/stable/hjb/) in this one.
 - [SimpleDifferentialOperators](https://github.com/QuantEcon/SimpleDifferentialOperators.jl) contains more general tools to define operators with different boundary conditions.
 In contrast, InfinitesimalGenerators always assumes reflecting boundaries.